-Prevent Costly Repairs During the Fall Season
+Prevent Costly Plumbing Repairs and Reduce Utility Costs During the Cold

 While major plumbing repairs are best left to professional plumbers, there are several precautions homeowners can take to prevent costly repairs.
 We are in the summer season, but be prepared for the winter.

 - Disconnect outside water hoses.
 Water left in the hoses can freeze and expand, causing faucets and connecting pipes inside your home to break.

 - When pipes freeze, water pressure builds causing cracks – no matter if the pipe is made of plastic, copper or steel.
 Even a tiny crack can unleash more than 250 gallons of water in a single day.

 - If your home has interior shut-off valves leading to outside faucets, close them and drain water from lines.

 - Cover outside faucets using a faucet insulation kit available at home centers.

 - Insulate pipes in unheated areas, such as garages or crawl spaces, with heat tape or thermostat-controlled heat cables.